ankitMishra-95/React-Live/Notes.md

 <h2>(A) What is Emmet?</h2>

-<p>Ans.
-Emmet gets you code snippets with the help some unique expressions that is very helpful for some Boilerplate codes and saves typing as well.</p>
+<p><strong>Ans.</strong> Emmet gets you code snippets with the help some unique expressions that is very helpful for some Boilerplate codes and saves typing as well.</p>